oodrive/poei/poei-password-manager/README.md

 **Instructions**

 - Update your Java classes to use `char[]` instead of `String` for the password value
-- Update your Java classes to overwrite the value of the password values with `*` characters after you're done with it
+- Update your Java classes to overwrite the value of the password values with ` ` characters after you're done with it and assign the password value to `null`